LAAHU Committees

 2) Make a list of causes that will benefit the most from the type of assistance your chapter

 members can provide.
-Given NAHU members’ essential role in the health care delivery
+Given NABIP members’ essential role in the health care delivery

 system, programs pertaining to health issues are natural choices, but not the only appropriate